CSCfi/mscr-docs/docs/voc-service/getting-started.md

 Select "Add concept to concept collection" to add concepts to the concept collection.
 Save your changes by selecting "Save" at the bottom of the page.
-You can also create a concept collection by importing a new version of the glossary as a file.
+You can also create a concept collection by importing a new version of the vocabulary as a file.

 **Changing the status information of concepts**